-- 1. Receive written approval from the college or school concerned (and, where appropriate, from the department) as part of the admission process to the new program. - 2.
-Complete at least 32 additional credits at Oakland University. - 3.
-Meet all specific requirements for the new degree as stipulated by the college, school or other academic unit in which the student is a candidate. - 4.
-Second-degree students from regionally accredited institutions are exempt from Oakland University's general education requirements.
+1. Receive written approval from the college or school concerned (and, where appropriate, from the department) as part of the admission process to the new program.

+- 2. Complete at least 32 additional credits at Oakland University. - 3.
+Meet all specific requirements for the new degree as stipulated by the academic unit in which the student is a candidate. - Second-degree students from regionally accredited institutions are exempt from Oakland University's general education requirements.
 This does not apply to students educated outside the U.S.